peter88213/yw2mso/docs/usage.md

 -   [Item descriptions](#item-descriptions)

-yWriter export to MS Office documents.
+yWriter export to Open XML documents.

 # Instructions for use